Skip to content

 raise SystemExit(asyncio.run(main()))

-Run it against a device — add_connection_args gives you a full connection CLI for free:
+Run it against a device. add_connection_args provides a full connection CLI:

 Terminal window